samabos/pet-blog/README.md

 - Complete the checkout process.
 Voila! you are good to go.

-### CHALLENGES
+### Areas of Improvement
-Due to the short timeline some aspect needs code refactoring, the following are areas of inprovement.
+Due to the short timeline some aspect needs improvement.
 - Authorization was not fully implemented
-- unit test code coverage percentage is low
+- unit test code coverage percentage
-- development and production enviroment variable need to be seperated
+- development and production enviroment variable need to be seperated.
 - more code decoupling.
+- css styling could be improved.

 Thanks for the Challenge.